-The UK Dementia Congress, the most well-loved annual dementia-focused event in the UK and the whole of Europe, is now in its 13th year and we are delighted to once again be in the vibrant seaside town of Brighton.
+The UK Dementia Congress, the most well-loved annual dementia-focused event in the UK and the whole of Europe, took place for the 13th year in the vibrant seaside town of Brighton from 6th-8th November.
 Over the last 13 years the UK Dementia Congress, organised by the Journal of Dementia Care, has built a reputation as the single event which those working in dementia care do not want to miss.

 In association with

 Adult social care providers and older people’s services, allied health professionals, architects, care coordinators, care home owners/managers, care home inspectors, care staff, family carers, clinical leads/directors and specialists, clinical psychologists, commissioners and providers, community health and outreach teams, consultants, day care managers, dementia leads, designers, end of life care professionals, nurses, community care services, heads of policy and strategy, neurologists, primary care/community mental health leaders, extra care housing managers, homecare managers, geriatricians, gerontologists, hospice professionals, housing professionals, mental health professionals, occupational therapists, old age psychiatrists, patient and public involvement leads, people living with dementia, physiotherapists, researchers, nursing staff, social care workers, social workers, speech and language therapists, support services for people with learning disabilities.